Facts about the animal kingdom

 How do dolphins reproduce?

-Bottlenose dolphins reach sexual maturity around the ages of 5 to 7.
-However, this does vary according to species as some can take up to 13 years.
+Bottlenose dolphins reach sexual maturity around the ages of 5 to 7 years.
+This varies according to species as some can take up to 13 years.
 Males become sexually mature before females.
-Since it takes years to reproduce, many people wonder how long do dolphins live?
-Again, this depends on the species.
+Overall life expectancy also depends on the species.
 Some can live up to 60 years, but bottlenose dolphins average between 30 and 40 years.

 Since their life expectancy differs from species to species, it is normal for the time they reach sexual maturity to also vary.
 What is common to all species is, once sexual maturity is reached, dolphins will become very sexually active.
 This is especially the case for males.